Iveel17/physics_project/README.md

 1. R. A. Nelson and M. G. Olsson, "The pendulum — Rich physics from a simple system," *Am.
 J. Phys.* **54**(2), 112–121 (1986).
-2. Course lab/pre-lab handout: *Measurement of Gravitational Acceleration Using a Simple Pendulum* (Physics 1, 2026).

 ---